meganlavengood/musi216/docs/_posts/2023-02-28-embellishing-chords.md

 ## Notes

-Of the components listed on the Bebop Composition instructions, complete **2, 3, 4a, 4b, and the B section of 5.** Bring this with you to our next class, where I will check it in-class.
+Of the components listed on the Bebop Composition instructions, complete **2, 3, 4a, and 4b.** Bring this with you to our next class, where I will check it in-class.